websemantics/auto-pyro/README.md

 ## Motivation

+Here's a list of why this project can be of help when working with PyroCMS 3, mainly nice to have features that reduce the work required when starting new projects,

 - We don't always need to install, migrate or seed all PyroCMS core addons.
 For example, not seeding the `Pages` module will allow us to use the project [Twig](http://twig.sensiolabs.org/) views instead.

 - When building an app or a website with PyroCMS most of the project code commonly located in the well-recognized `./addons` folder.
 However, we often end-up tracking [app boilerplate](https://laravel.com/docs/5.2/lifecycle) code from [Laravel](https://laravel.com/) and PyroCMS core modules (located at `./core`) plus many other files in the project Github repository.

 - To gain the ability to have project own `README.md`, `CONTRIBUTING.md` and `LICENSE.md` files instead of the framework defaults.

-- Oftentimes we need to install third-party modules, themes and other addons from Github but end-up installing them manually and track them in the project Github repository (Addon package manger?).
+- Oftentimes we need to install third-party modules, themes and other addons from Github but end-up installing them manually and track them in the project Github repository.

 - Find it somewhat inconvenient to install dependencies for third-party/our own addons  ([Bower](https://bower.io/), [NPM](http://npmjs.com/), [Composer](https://getcomposer.org/), etc) or run build tasks (i.e [Grunt](http://gruntjs.com/), [Gulp](http://gulpjs.com/)) after every install.